All About Eve: Critical response

-All About Eve received overwhelmingly positive reviews from critics upon its release on October 13, 1950, at a New York City premiere.
+All About Eve received widespread critical acclaim upon its release on October 13, 1950, at a New York City premiere.
 The film's competitor, Sunset Boulevard, released the same year, drew similar praise, and the two were often favorably compared.
-Film critic Bosley Crowther of The New York Times loved the picture, stating that "a fine Darryl Zanuck production, excellent music and an air of ultra-class complete this superior satire."
-Variety called it "a literate, adult film" with "exceedingly well-cast performances," while Harrison's Reports called it "a fascinating, continually absorbing story about Broadway theatrical people, given a mature treatment and penetrated with realistic dialogue and flashes of slick, sardonic humor."
-John McCarten of The New Yorker called it "a thoroughly entertaining movie".
+Bosley Crowther of The New York Times loved the picture, stating that "a fine Darryl Zanuck production, excellent music and an air of ultra-class complete this superior satire."
+Abel Green of Variety called it "a literate, adult film" with "exceedingly well-cast performances wherein Miss Davis does not spare herself, makeup wise, in the aging star assignment.
+Miss Baxter gives the proper shading to her cool and calculating approach in the process of ingratiation and ultimate opportunities; and the other principals mouth dialog which is real and convincing."

+Richard L. Coe of The Washington Post called All About Eve "the wittiest comedy of the year" and stated Davis gives "the finest role of her honorable career."
+Harrison's Reports called it "a fascinating, continually absorbing story about Broadway theatrical people, given a mature treatment and penetrated with realistic dialogue and flashes of slick, sardonic humor."
+John McCarten of The New Yorker called it "a thoroughly entertaining movie."

-Writing in 2000, film critic Roger Ebert of the Chicago Sun Times praised the film, saying Bette Davis' character "veteran actress Margo Channing in All About Eve was her greatest role."
-Boxoffice.com stated that it "is a classic of the American cinema – to this day the quintessential depiction of ruthless ambition in the entertainment industry, with legendary performances from Bette Davis, Anne Baxter and George Sanders anchoring one of the very best films from one of Hollywood's very best Golden Era filmmakers: Joseph L. Mankiewicz."
+In a 2000 review, Roger Ebert of the Chicago Sun Times praised the film, saying of Bette Davis that "veteran actress Margo Channing in All About Eve was her greatest role."

-On review aggregator website Rotten Tomatoes, All About Eve holds an approval rating of 99% based on 107 reviews, with an average rating of 9.30/10.
+All About Eve holds an approval rating of 99% based on 110 reviews.
 The site's critics consensus reads: "Smart, sophisticated, and devastatingly funny, All About Eve is a Hollywood classic that only improves with age."
 Metacritic assigned a weighted average score of 98 out of 100, based on 15 critics, indicating "universal acclaim".